ShabbirHasan1/fictional-system/README.md

 # fictional-system

-this rep. includes avengers.py, contains some common option analysis features, options_analysis.ipynb with examples and other nesesary folders and csv. files with futures and options market history.
+this rep. includes avengers.py, which contains some common option analysis features, futures_analysis.ipynb, options_analysis.ipynb with examples of usage and other necessary folders and csv. files with futures and options market history.
 MIT licensed.